Qubes-Community/Contents/docs/os/windows/windows-vm41.md

 ### Summary: Installing Windows via CLI ###

+The installation of Windows as a standalone qube is identical to that of a Windows template, so they are described together in the following sections.
+For a template, however, a few additional rules have to be followed after installation, described later on.

+For a standalone VM, execute the following commands; for a template, replace `--class StandaloneVM --label orange` in the first line with `--class TemplateVM  --label black`; otherwise, the installation is identical:

 ~~~
 qvm-create --class StandaloneVM --label orange --property virt_mode=hvm WindowsNew
 qvm-prefs WindowsNew memory 4096